 Apple Pie Spiced Pecans

-These apple pie spiced pecans are an addictive Fall treat!
-Easy and festive, they’re great for snacking or as a holiday appetizer!
-With a crunchy coating full of warm autumn spices.
+With a crunchy coating full of warm autumn spices, these apple pie spiced pecans are an addictive Fall treat!
+Easy and festive, they’re great for snacking or as a holiday appetizer.
+Dairy free, gluten free and vegan.

 Apparently I have a thing for spiced nuts.

 And now I have one more for you.
 Apple pie spiced pecans.
 And they taste like fall.

 Which is a very very good thing.
 Although they are pretty addicting.